HewlettPackard/swarm-learning/docs/User/Running_MNIST_example_using_SLM-UI.md

-# Running MNIST example using SLM-UI {#GUID-E6431502-DE7B-4B09-9B0C-87CD892FC68A .task}
+# Running MNIST example using SLM-UI

 Perform the following steps to run the MNIST two node example using SLM-UI.

 1. Add a Swarm host.

-    User can add all hosts where they want to run this project.
+    This step is optional.
+User can use this step to install Swarm on hosts where they want to run this project.
 This example needs two hosts \[ip1 and ip2\].
-For more information on adding a host in SLM-UI, see *Adding a Swarm Host in SLM-UI* section in *HPE Swarm Learning Installation and Configuration Guide*.
+For more information on adding a host in SLM-UI, see *Installing Swarm Learning using SLM-UI* section in *HPE Swarm Learning Installation and Configuration Guide*.

 2. Create a project in SLM-UI.